shcorya/swarm.yachts/stacks/etcd/index.md

 ## Discovery
 To employ automatic bootstrapping, one needs a unique URL from an existing etcd cluster.
 A service for the bootstrapping process been made publicly available.
 This service will be utilized within the compose file.
 More information about etcd discovery can be found [here](https://etcd.io/docs/v3.5/op-guide/clustering/#discovery).

-Note the size parameter passed to the URL.
-Raft clusters should generally contain three, five, or seven nodes.
-The compose file in this guide will assume a cluster size of three.

 ## Setup
 Setup for etcd is similar to RedisRaft.